Last updated on December 9th, 2024 at 02:52 pm

 Cannon Mountains Aerial Tramway

-Cannon Mountain might be more famous for skiing and ice climbing but is also a gem in the fall season.
-The Cannon Mountain Aerial Tramway operates between mid-May to mid-October and is the only way up to the mountain beside hiking.
+Cannon Mountain might be more famous for skiing and ice climbing but it is also a gem in the fall season.
+The Cannon Mountain Aerial Tramway operates between mid-May to mid-October and is the only way up to the mountain besides hiking.
 The tramway ride tickets cost $18 round trip.

 Given its close proximity to Echo Lake, this will be a great addition to your fall itinerary.
 There is a 360-degree observation tower at the summit which provides panoramic fall foliage views of four mountainous states i.e. New Hampshire, Vermont, Maine, New York, and Canada.